Dry suit: Surface water sports

+Short suits with bicep and thigh cuff seals are also available, and are useful when it is mainly necessary to keep the torso dry.

 Working

 Crew members who must work on the decks of commercial ships wear a type of dry suit also known as an immersion work suit.
-Single engine aircraft ferry pilots flying between North America and Europe, and helicopter pilots that must fly over the open ocean, must wear a survival suit in the cockpit, so they can continue to fly the aircraft, then exit immediately if the aircraft is ditched in cold water after an engine failure.
+Single engine aircraft ferry pilots flying between North America and Europe, and helicopter pilots that must fly over the open ocean, must wear a survival suit in the cockpit, so they can continue to fly the aircraft until impact, then exit immediately if the aircraft is ditched in cold water after an engine failure.
 These suits are also used on shore when working on docks, bridges, or other areas where cold water immersion is a safety risk.
 They are usually a three-part system consisting of: